-i ) Pass.
-The examiners recommend that the student be advanced to candidacy.

-ii ) Pass, minor revisions required.
+- i) Pass.
+The examiners recommend that the student be advanced to candidacy. - ii) Pass, minor revisions required.
 The thesis proposal may be accepted pending minor revisions.
 No re-examination is required.
-The Examiner's recommendation should itemize the deficiencies of the thesis proposal that need to be addressed in the revisions, and any deficiencies in the scope and depth of the student's knowledge that require remediation.

-iii) Major revisions required.
+The Examiner's recommendation should itemize the deficiencies of the thesis proposal that need to be addressed in the revisions, and any deficiencies in the scope and depth of the student's knowledge that require remediation. - iii) Major revisions required.
 This outcome is possible only if the thesis proposal is not acceptable in its present form but could be acceptable pending major revisions.
 The Examiner's recommendation should itemize the deficiencies of the thesis proposal that need to be addressed in the revisions, and any deficiencies in the scope and depth of the student's knowledge that require remediation.
-Reexamination may or may not be required.
+Reexamination may or may not be required. - iv) Fail.

-iv) Fail.
 This is the outcome when academic preparation is insufficient, or the thesis proposal is not suitable for re-examination, or the thesis proposal has not met the required standard on re-examination.
 No re-examination is allowed.

-Examinations" found on the Graduate School website.
+For further information please refer to the "Procedure and Responsibilities of the Chair of Thesis Proposal Examinations" found on the Graduate School website.